Naedri/app-hub-back/README.md

 ### Editing the data model

-If you update the database (by editing the _prisma/schema.prisma_ file) you have to update the associated compiled files by running `npx prisma generate`.
+If you update the database (by editing the _prisma/schema.prisma_ file) you have to update the associated compiled files by running `npx prisma generate` and then you may need to update the database with `npx prisma db push`.

 ## Architecture of the code